UltraMessaging/um_lat/README.md

 be done to the configuration and possibly the code.
 Contact UM Support.

-See [Test Hardware](#informatica-test-hardware) for details of Informatica's test hosts.

 ### Build Test Tools

 Copy the "lbm.sh.example" to "lbm.sh" and modify per your environment.